isb-cgc/readthedocs/docs/source/sections/webapp/project_data_upload.rst

 * microRNA

-  There is one required and one optional column for micorRNA:
+  There is one required and one optional column for microRNA:

   * **miRNA_ID** is required and is generally the ID for the miRNA_ID
   * **miRNA_name** is optional and can be used to provide alternative names for the miRNA.
-If not present, the BigQUery data table will have **null** in this column
+If not present, the BigQuery data table will have **null** in this column

   +------------+-------------+----------+-----------+-----------+
   | miRNA_ID   | miRNA_name  | Barcode 1| Barcode 2 |Barcode N  |